Dynamic Programming Common Patterns and Code Template

 Prerequisites

-This article is an advanced version of my previous Detailed Explanation of Dynamic Programming which received over 200 likes.
-I have added more valuable content, hoping this article becomes a "guideline" for solving dynamic programming problems.
+This article is an advanced version of my previous work Detailed Explanation of Dynamic Programming, which received over 200 likes a few years ago.
+I have added more valuable content, aiming for this article to serve as a "guideline" for solving dynamic programming problems.

-Dynamic Programming (DP) problems can be quite challenging for many readers, but they are also the most intriguing and skillful.
-This book dedicates an entire chapter to this algorithm, highlighting its significance.
+Dynamic Programming (DP) problems can be quite challenging for many readers.
+However, these problems are also among the most technical and interesting.
+This book dedicates an entire chapter to this algorithm, highlighting the importance of dynamic programming.

 This article addresses several questions:

 What is dynamic programming?
-What techniques are there for solving dynamic programming problems?
+What are the techniques for solving dynamic programming problems?
 How can one learn dynamic programming?

-After solving many problems, you'll realize there are only a few common techniques in algorithms.
-The subsequent chapters of our dynamic programming series all use the problem-solving framework introduced here.
-Once you understand this framework, solving these problems becomes much easier.
-Therefore, this article is placed in the first chapter, aiming to be a guideline for solving dynamic programming problems.
-Let's dive into the details.
+After practicing numerous problems, you'll realize that there are only a few algorithmic techniques.
+Our subsequent chapters in the dynamic programming series will use the problem-solving framework outlined in this article.
+Once you understand this framework, tackling these problems becomes much easier.
+Therefore, this article is placed in the first chapter, hoping to be a guideline for solving dynamic programming problems.
+Now, let's delve into the details.

-First of all, the general form of dynamic programming problems is to find the optimal value.
-Dynamic programming is actually an optimization method from operations research, frequently applied in computer problems, such as finding the longest increasing subsequence, the minimum edit distance, etc.
+Firstly, the general form of dynamic programming problems is to find the optimal value.
+Dynamic programming is essentially an optimization method from operations research, extensively applied in computer problems such as finding the longest increasing subsequence or the minimum edit distance.

-Since we are looking for the optimal value, what is the core issue?
-The core issue in solving dynamic programming problems is exhaustive enumeration.
-Because to find the optimal value, we must enumerate all possible answers and then find the best one.
+Since the objective is to find the optimal value, what is the core issue?
+The core issue in solving dynamic programming is enumeration.
+To find the optimal value, you must enumerate all possible solutions and then identify the best one.

-Is dynamic programming really that simple, just exhaustive enumeration?
-But the dynamic programming problems I see are very difficult!
+Is dynamic programming that simple, just enumeration?
+But the dynamic programming problems I've seen are quite difficult!

 Firstly, while the core idea of dynamic programming is to exhaustively search for the optimal value, problems can vary greatly.
 Exhausting all feasible solutions is not easy and requires a熟练 grasp of recursive thinking.
 Only by listing the correct "state transition equation" can you correctly exhaust all possibilities.
 Moreover, you need to determine if the algorithm problem has the "optimal substructure", meaning whether the optimal value of the subproblems can lead to the optimal value of the original problem.
 Additionally, dynamic programming problems have "overlapping subproblems", and brute-force exhaustion would be inefficient.
 Therefore, you need to use a "memoization" or "DP table" to optimize the exhaustive process and avoid unnecessary calculations.